Numerical semigroups, polyhedra, and posets III: minimal presentations and face dimension: A combinatorial formula for face dimension

+We complete the proof by noting that any finite presentation $\rho'$ of $P$ has as a subset a minimal presentation $\rho$ of $P$, and any row of $M_{\rho'}$ not appearing in $M_\rho$ is an integral linear combination of rows of $M_\rho$, since the corresponding trade in $\rho'$ can be obtained from trades in $\rho$ via translation and transitive closure.
+As such, $M_\rho$ and $M_{\rho'}$ have identical row span, and thus $\rk(M_{\rho'}) = \rk(M_\rho)$.
+On the other hand, if $\rho$ is a minimal presentation of $P$ and $z,z' \in \mathsf Z_P(p)$ for some $p \in P$, then $(z,z')$ can be obtained via translation and transitivity from trades in $\rho$, so $z - z'$ is an integral linear combination of the rows of $M_\rho$ and visa versa.
+As such, if $\rho$ and $\rho'$ are both minimal presentations of $P$, then any row of $M_{\rho'}$ is an integral linear combination of rows of $M_\rho$, so $\rk(M_{\rho'}) = \rk(M_\rho)$.
+This ensures any two presentation matrices have equal rank, thereby completing the proof. \end{proof}

 \begin{remark} Theorem~\ref{t:posetdimension} yields a more practical method of computing (by hand) the dimension of the face $F \subseteq P_m$ corresponding to a given Kunz poset $P$.
-The first step involves finding the minimal presentation of $P$, which can be readily obtained from the Hasse diagram of $P$, and the resulting matrix $M_\rho$ is substantially smaller than the full hyperplane matrix $H_F$ of $F$. \end{remark}
+The first step involves finding the minimal presentation of $P$, which can be readily obtained from the factorization graphs of the non-nil elements of $P$ (of which there are only finitely many), and the resulting matrix $M_\rho$ is substantially smaller than the full hyperplane matrix $H_F$ of $F$. \end{remark}